-One of Sri Lanka's seven World Heritage Sites, this rock-top fortress dates back to the 5th century AD.
-The atmosphere is more spiritual than militant: in its time it has acted as a royal palace and Buddhist monastery.Lion Rock Fortress, Sigiriya (Shutterstock.com)
+One of Sri Lanka's seven UNESCO World Heritage Sites, this rock-top fortress dates back to the fifth century AD.
+The atmosphere is more spiritual than militant: in its time, it has acted as a royal palace and a Buddhist monastery.

 At the heart of Sri Lanka's tea industry, this charming throwback to the country's colonial years is rich with the heritage of home-county England.
 Tour neatly-terraced tea estates, watch pickers at work, and buy your own samples to take home.

-Tea lovers will want to visit the Hill Country’s Haputale Mountains.
-This is where Sir Thomas Lipton launched his tea empire.
-To see where it all began, organise transport to Lipton’s Seat, Mr Lipton’s favorite spot to sit and watch over his enormous estate.
+Tea lovers will want to visit the Hill Country’s Haputale Mountains, where Sir Thomas Lipton launched his tea empire.
+To see where it all began, organise transport to Lipton’s Seat – Mr Lipton’s favourite spot to sit and watch over his enormous estate.

-It is possible (and, maybe a bit more comfortable) to take a car up, but an open air tuk-tuk ride is much more fun.
+It is possible (and maybe a bit more comfortable) to take a car up, but an open air tuk-tuk ride is much more fun.
 Head out early before the afternoon fog cloaks the surrounding mountains, clouding the awe-inspiring views.

 Yala National Park is Sri Lanka’s number one leopard sanctuary.
 The big cats are thriving here in territories of little more than a kilometre each – “the highest density in the world” – making seeing one almost a certainty.

 For those hoping to see a close-up leopard make its way down the tree and casually saunter through clearing to the cover of the bushes, then Yala National Park is undoubtedly the place to be.